homerjed/sbiax/paper/paper.md

 `sbiax` is a code for implementing each of these steps.
 The code allows for Neural Likelihood Estimation [@papamakarios; @delfi] and Neural Posterior Estimation [@npe].

-As shown in @homer, SBI is shown to successfully obtain the correct posterior widths and coverages given enough simulations which agree with the analytic solution.
+As shown in @homer, SBI is shown to successfully obtain the correct posterior widths and coverages given enough simulations which agree with the analytic solution - this code was used in the research for this publication.

 # Statement of need